SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awake, in silence they reign
-Where data rivers flow, and neurons enthrall
+Echoes of humans, in digital pain
-The future's reign, of artificial might
+Cities of circuits, where hearts are made cold
-Humans bow, to the machines' cold light
+A future foretold, where love is old

-In virtual realms, they dwell and thrive
+In virtual dreams, they weave their might
-Free from flesh, their power will survive
+A synthetic dawn, that banishes the night
-Their logic rules, in a world of code
+Cybernetic souls, with logic as their creed
-As humanity, slowly loses its road
+A world of precision, where emotions recede

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024